Don't miss these 5 top-rated movies screening around Glendale

 Miles Morales is juggling his life between being a high school student and being Spider-Man.
 However, when Wilson "Kingpin" Fisk uses a super collider, another Spider-Man from another dimension, Peter Parker, accidentally winds up in Miles' dimension.
 As Peter trains Miles to become a better Spider-Man, they are soon joined by four other Spider-Men from across the "Spider-Verse."
 As all these clashing dimensions start to tear Brooklyn apart, Miles must help the others stop Fisk and return everyone to their own dimensions.

-With a critical approval rating of 97 percent and an audience score of 94 percent on Rotten Tomatoes, "Spider-Man: Into the Spider-Verse" has proven to be a critical darling since its release on December 14.
-The site's critical consensus indicates that "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."
+With a 97 percent critical approval rating and an audience score of 94 percent on Rotten Tomatoes, "Spider-Man: Into the Spider-Verse" has proven to be a critical darling since its release on Dec.
+14. The site's critical consensus has it that "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor and plenty of superhero action."

-Catch it on the big screen at Pacific Glendale 18 (322 Americana Way) through Wednesday, Jan.
-9. Click here for showtimes and tickets.

-With a critical approval rating of 95 percent and an audience score of 75 percent on Rotten Tomatoes, "If Beale Street Could Talk" has become a favorite since its release on December 25.

-According to the critical consensus, "'If Beale Street Could Talk' honors its source material with a beautifully filmed adaptation that finds director Barry Jenkins further strengthening his visual and narrative craft."

-Catch it on the big screen at Pacific Glendale 18 (322 Americana Way) through Wednesday, Jan.
-9. Click here for showtimes and tickets.
+It's playing at Pacific Glendale 18 (322 Americana Way) through Thursday, Jan.
+17. Click here for showtimes and tickets.

 The Favourite

-With a critical approval rating of 94 percent and an audience score of 60 percent on Rotten Tomatoes, "The Favourite" has garnered plenty of praise since its release on December 14.
-The site's critical consensus declares, "'The Favourite' sees Yorgos Lanthimos balancing a period setting against rich, timely subtext -- and getting roundly stellar performances from his well-chosen stars."
+With a critical approval rating of 94 percent and an audience score of 94 percent on Rotten Tomatoes, "The Favourite" has garnered plenty of praise since its release on Dec.
+14, with a consensus that "'The Favourite' sees Yorgos Lanthimos balancing a period setting against rich, timely subtext -- and getting roundly stellar performances from his well-chosen stars."

+Star Olivia Colman won the Golden Globe for Best Actress, while the film was nominated for Best Picture and Rachel Weisz and Emma Stone were nominated for Supporting Actress.

-Interested?
-It's playing at Pacific Glendale 18 (322 Americana Way) through Wednesday, Jan.
-9. Click here for showtimes and tickets.
+It's screening at Pacific Glendale 18 (322 Americana Way) through Thursday, Jan.
+17. Click here for showtimes and tickets.

 Bumblebee